mohamed-said-ibrahem/Cognitev-Campaign-Task-InstaScaler-/README.md

 </br>
 e. category.
 If category is not provided you need to extract it from the provided
 </br></br>

-# "dummy" category extraction service.
+# dummy category extraction service.
 </br>
 2. Create a reporting endpoint that accepts
 </br>